Bright136/Embedding-a-Machine-Learning-Model-into-a-Web-Application/README.md

 1. A jupyter notebook for training a classification model
 2. A classification Model
 3. An API App built with FastApi
+4. A Streamlit app that make calls to the build and hosted API
-4. A Dockerfile for easy deployment
+5. A Dockerfile for easy deployment